-When Collabora Online is properly setup and integrated into ownCloud Server (10.3 or above) Secure View functionality is available.
+When Collabora Online is properly setup and integrated into ownCloud Server, Secure View functionality is available.
 Secure View is a mode where users can place limitations on files and folders that are shared.

+These limitations include:

+- No copying

+- No downloading

+- No editing

+- Watermarking

-These limitations include: No copying No downloading No editing Watermarking Optional printing and exporting to PDF with watermarks included, which can be adjusted
+- Optional printing and exporting to PDF with watermarks included, which can be adjusted